 Why It’s Important

-Why It's Important to Talk to Your Students About Underage Drinking
+Why It's Important to Talk to Your Students about Alcohol

 Parents are the leading influence in a kids decision to drink or not to drink, yet they are not the only line of defense against underage drinking.